-Is it possible for a foreigner to sign a contract and start work in Norway for a Norwegian employer, without a work permit?
+Is it possible for a foreigner to sign a contract and start working in Norway for a Norwegian employer, without a work permit?

 Well, it depends on the person’s competence, citizenship and the type and length of work.